Sunday, August 12, 2012

 Time.
 With the proliferation of additional titles and series featuring the same characters, it was only a matter of time before the sheer volume of stories became so vast that it would become next to impossible to recall events that would otherwise prohibit a writer from proceeding with a story.
 Fantastic Four featured a story where Reed becomes part of a $2 billion+ experiment to take advantage of conditions in space that duplicate the precise circumstances that created the FF, so that others can gain cosmic-ray-enhanced powers.
 Reed is staggered and intrigued by apparently something that's never occurred to him to research.
 But Reed wouldn't be doing much stretching if a variation of this story hadn't already occurred 300 issues prior, where Reed regains the use of his stretching powers by artificially recreating the chain of events that first created the FF.

 The mindset these days seems to be to keep the same characters (along with the basics of their abilities), but simply plug them into self-contained storylines and not focus on their histories to any depth.
 Also, you have a new generation of writers and artists on board who have no mandate to factor in what has gone before.
 That may or may not be a good thing.
 On the positive side, it wouldn't be feasible to consider a character's entire battle history as canon.
 For one thing, they'd have to be far older than they are; also, it's asking a great deal of us to believe that anyone can squeeze so many conflicts into one life.
 For another, it's not believable that a character hasn't evolved, given such a long history.
 At first glance, then, self-contained stories would seem to be the best of both worlds.
 But to me, the characters are now hollow ones.
 You get all the trappings of Ben Grimm, but when he loses his temper you get none of his anguish underneath at being the Thing.
 Iron Man is now so technically blended with Tony Stark that the latter might as well not even remove the suit.
-And do we care anymore about Bruce Banner?
+And have we cause to care anymore about Bruce Banner?

 No comments: